 SMART goals can help you do things faster, like using Excel, getting to work early, or balancing life better.
 They also boost focus on important tasks.
 Plus, 95% of people who use SMART goals reach their aims more easily.
 And 60% say they get more done.

 Using SMART goals leads to a happier, more balanced life.
-They also help with better health, learning, and balancing work with personal life.
+They also help with better health, learning, and balancing work with personal and professional life.
+Effective time management and SMART goals contribute to overall well-being and mental health by reducing stress and increasing life satisfaction.

 Understanding SMART Goals

 SMART goals stand for Specific, Measurable, Achievable, Relevant, and Time-bound.
 They help people make clear plans.
 George T. Doran came up with SMART goals in 1981.
 They help with time management.
 By using SMART goals, people can figure out what to do first.
-They also prevent stress by making plans that work.
+SMART goals are a foundation for proper time management, which helps prevent stress and ensures plans are effective.

 Definition of SMART Goals